-GRADUATE SEMINAR IN PSYCHOLOGY 1-4 credits (May be repeated.)
+GRADUATE SEMINAR IN PSYCHOLOGY (May be repeated.)
 Prerequisites: graduate standing in psychology and permission of the instructor.
 Special topics in psychology.

-795 ADVANCED COUNSELING PRACTICUM 4 credits (May be repeated.)
+ADVANCED COUNSELING PRACTICUM (May be repeated.)
 Prerequisites: 671, 672, 673 and permission of instructor.
-This course pro-vides graduate students in counseling with actual client contacts and supervisory experiences under faculty supervision.
+This course provides graduate students in counseling with actual client contacts and supervisory experiences under faculty supervision.
 Credit/noncredit.

-796 COUNSELING PSYCHOLOGY PRACTICUM 4 credits (May be repeated.)
+COUNSELING PSYCHOLOGY PRACTICUM 4 credits (May be repeated.)
 Prerequisite: 795 (eight hours) or 5600:675 (five hours).
-Advanced coun-seling psychology students will have supervised training with clients in a variety of settings and will focus on supervised development of specialized theoretical applications.
+Advanced counseling psychology students will have supervised training with clients in a variety of settings and will focus on supervised development of specialized theoretical applications.
 Credit/noncredit.

-INDEPENDENT READING AND/OR RESEARCH 797

-(May be repeated.)
+797 INDEPENDENT READING AND/OR RESEARCH (May be repeated.)
 Prerequisite: permission of the instructor.
-Individual readings and/or research on a topic under supervision of faculty member with whom specific arrangements have been made
+Individual readings and/or research on a topic under supervision of faculty member with whom specific arrangements have been made.

-DOCTORAL DISSERTATION 1-12 credits 899 Prerequisite: open to properly qualified students.
+DOCTORAL DISSERTATION Prerequisite: open to properly qualified students.
 Required minimum 12 credits; maximum subject to departmental approval.
 Supervised research on topic deemed suitable by the dissertation committee

-SOCIOLOGY 3850:
+SOCIOLOGY

-- SOCIAL STRUCTURES AND PERSONALITY 3 credits Interrelationships between position in society, personality characteristics.
+SOCIAL STRUCTURES AND PERSONALITY 3 credits Interrelationships between position in society, personality characteristics.
 Personality treated as both result and determinant of social structure and process.
-Lecture. - SOCIAL INTERACTION 3 credits Intensive study of advanced theory and research in social psychology, particularly how social interaction and self-conception affect one another.
-Lecture. - SOCIALIZATION: CHILD TO ADULT 3 credits Theoretical and empirical analyses of process by which infant, child, adolescent and adult learn social and cultural requirements necessary to function in new roles, changing roles and soci-512 ety in general.

-521 RACIAL AND ETHNIC RELATIONS 3 credits Analysis of structure and dynamics of race and ethnic relations from a variety of perspectives emphasizing both historical and contemporary issues.
 Lecture.

+SOCIAL INTERACTION Intensive study of advanced theory and research in social psychology, particularly how social interaction and self-conception affect one another.
+Lecture.

+512 SOCIALIZATION: CHILD TO ADULT Theoretical and empirical analyses of process by which infant, child, adolescent and adult learn social and cultural requirements necessary to function in new roles, changing roles and society in general.

+521 RACIAL AND ETHNIC RELATIONS Analysis of structure and dynamics of race and ethnic relations from a variety of perspectives emphasizing both historical and contemporary issues.
+Lecture.
-SOCIOLOGY OF URBAN LIFE

-- Emergence and development of urban society.
+SOCIOLOGY OF URBAN LIFE Emergence and development of urban society.
 Examination of urban social structure from neighborhood metropolis, the problems and prospects.
 Emphasis on various life styles of urban subcultures.
+Lecture/discussion.

-Lecture/discussion. - THE VICTIM IN SOCIETY 528 - 3 credits Study of the nature, causes, and consequences of victimization with special focus on crime victimization. - 530 JUVENILE DELINQUENCY - 3 credits Analysis of social structure and process from which delinquency develops.
-Emphasis on cur-rent and past research.
-Lecture/discussion. - 531 CORRECTIONS
+THE VICTIM IN SOCIETY 3 credits Study of the nature, causes, and consequences of victimization with special focus on crime victimization.

+JUVENILE DELINQUENCY Analysis of social structure and process from which delinquency develops.
+Emphasis on current and past research.
+Lecture/discussion.

-Theories, beliefs and practices of community and institutional corrections systems, including past and current social research.
+CORRECTIONS Theories, beliefs and practices of community and institutional corrections systems, including past and current social research.
 Course taken prior to 3 credit hour Field Placement in Corrections (3850:471).